maahirjain/spotify-wrapped/README.md

 <img src="./images/user_story4/recommended_artists.png" alt="Recommended Artists" width=200px>

 ### User Story 5
-_As a user, I would like to control the timespan of the generated Wrapped summary._
+_As a user, I would like to control the time span of the generated Wrapped summary._

 Upon clicking the "Spotify Wrapped" button to generate a new Wrapped summary, the user is prompted with a menu of possible time frames.
-Once one option is selected, a Spotify Wrapped summary will be generated with respect to data from that timespan.
-Thus, the user becomes satisfied with the ability to control the timespan of the generated Wrapped summary.
+Once one option is selected, a Spotify Wrapped summary will be generated with respect to data from that time span.
+Thus, the user becomes satisfied with the ability to control the time span of the generated Wrapped summary.

 <img src="./images/user_story5/wrapped_timespan.png" alt="Spotify Wrapped Timespan" width=200px>